Android Central Verdict

 Google Pixel Buds Pro: What's not good

-I know balance is subjective, but I have a hard time seeing anyone who loves bass enjoying the Pixel Buds Pro.
+I know balance is subjective, but I have a hard time seeing anyone who loves bass enjoying the Pixel Buds Pro off the bat.
 At the same time, these aren’t earbuds for audiophiles, either, so who does that leave?
 Realistically, it could be anyone else.

-The focus on clarity makes the Pixel Buds Pro sound good off the bat, but once you place these earbuds in your ears, you’re trusting Google to know how to best tune them.
+The focus on clarity makes the Pixel Buds Pro sound good to begin with, but once you place these earbuds in your ears, you’re trusting Google to know how to best tune them.

 Algorithms, however they work, aren’t necessarily personalized here.
 The ear tips fit test doesn’t tune anything, leaving Volume EQ as one way to go.
 Problem is, it only kicks in to push the bass at lower volumes.

-If, for example, you love how your rock playlist sounds, yet lament the lack of punch in your hip-hop or house playlist, you don’t really have options.
-At this price, a customizable EQ is a must — algorithms or no algorithms.
+If, for example, you love how your rock playlist sounds, yet lament the lack of punch in your hip-hop or house playlist, you finally have options.
+Thanks to a firmware update, Google brought a customizable EQ into the mix, delivering something the company avoided with previous iterations.

 The ear tips can fall under the same theme.
-It’s great to have a user-friendly method to test passive isolation, but why then only offer three sizes as standard?
+It’s great to have a user-friendly method to test passive isolation, but I do wish Google went a little further by offering an extra-large ear tip.

-I would’ve also liked more codec support to go beyond the SBC and AAC the Buds Pro offer.
+I also would’ve liked codec support to go beyond the SBC and AAC the Buds Pro offer.
 Having aptX Adaptive would’ve added a missing low latency mode, as well as boost fidelity a little more for devices that could handle it.

-I won’t knock Google for holding back on spatial audio.
-It’s coming in a future update this fall, more than likely when the Pixel 7 launches, but that hasn’t been confirmed.
-It would be nice to see feature drops bring in usable functions that add value to what’s already here.
+I won’t knock Google for holding back on spatial audio — it’s coming in a future update in 2023.
+It would be nice to see feature drops bring in more usable functions that add value to what’s already here.
 Time will tell.

 Google Pixel Buds Pro: Competition